Everyone is wondering which is better between Aimlab vs Kovaak’s.

 I would warm up on Kovaak’s and do a few drills before mixing in my training routine on CS.
 It has greatly improved my aim.

 I have also used Aimlab for a few months.
 For a free aim trainer, this game is great.
-I really enjoy the amount of features and customisation it has, it feels a lot more like a game, where Kovaak’s feels a lot more of a hardcore aim trainer.
-Personally I enjoy Kovaak’s a lot more because it’s just more detailed.
+I really enjoy the amount of features and customization it has, it feels a lot more like a game, whereas Kovaak’s feels a lot more like a hardcore aim trainer.
+Personally, I enjoy Kovaak’s a lot more because it’s just more detailed.

 What Kovaak’s Will Do To Your Aim

-Aim trainers provide players with an important tool to train specific skills in regards to their mechanics and result in gaining a competitive advantage.
+Aim trainers provide players with an important tool to train specific skills in regard to their mechanics and result in gaining a competitive advantage.

 If you use an aim trainer, it can and eventually will improve your aim.
 Your results all depend on what parts of your aim you focus on.

-Flicking is self explanatory, it means flicking your crosshair onto a target that is usually far from the center of your screen.
-Finally click timing basically means shooting a target at the correct timing when your crosshair is placed on them.
+Flicking is self-explanatory, it means flicking your crosshair onto a target that is usually far from the center of your screen.
+Finally, click timing basically means shooting a target at the correct time when your crosshair is placed on it.

 Using an aim trainer is great but, it should not be solely depended upon to make you better at a specific game.
 Having good mechanics is an advantage, but mechanics are only one part of games.